Turtlecrafter81/al-guides/Operation Siren Guide.md

 Entering or moving into a whirlpool will stop you there, and each time you try to move out you might be stunned eating your moevement, meaning that reinforcements can spawn and move closer.
 Movement out of the Whirlpool is restricted to 1 tile.

 #### Siren Rally Points
 Siren rally points will keep spawning reinforcement fleets until all of them are destroyed.
 You can destroy them by moving onto them, which might force you into a fight with a siren defense fleet.
 Defeating the fleet will remove the rally point.
+Reinforcement fleets spawn in infinitely and they don't drop any loot, avoid them if possible.

 #### Fog
 Movement in fog is restricted to 1 tile.
 Normally there will be a Fog generator that you can go to and remove all fog on the map.